Normandy Sauce + Anchovy Paste = Anchovy Sauce

-Not to be confused with sardines, anchovy are small forage fish also know as bait fish and are basically food for larger fish and sea mammals.
+Not to be confused with sardines, anchovies are small forage fish, also known as bait fish, and are food for larger fish and sea mammals.
 They are small green fish that can be as small as 1 inch long and grow to 14 inches long.

 Used In Cooking

-Most anchovy found are preserved in a salt brine to cure them and then packaged in oil like the tin above.
+Most anchovys found are preserved in a salt brine to cure them and then packaged in oil like the tin above.
 In Spain, they are pickled in vinegar.

-Anchovy paste is basically anchovies, salt, oil and sometimes sugar smushed together.
+Anchovy paste is anchovies, salt, oil, and sometimes sugar smushed together.
 That's it.
-Pretty simple but oh my what a layer of flavor it can add to just about any dish.
-It can provide umami to a whatever you are preparing.
+It's pretty simple, but what a layer of flavor it can add to just about any dish.
+It can provide umami to whatever you are preparing.